 Supporting survivors of childhood harm

-I have a special interest in working with adult survivors of childhood sexual abuse and domestic abuse and have worked with hundreds of survivors supporting them to recover and grow.
+I have a special interest in working with adult survivors of childhood harm including neglect, sexual abuse and domestic abuse and have worked with hundreds of survivors supporting them to recover and grow.

 The impact of childhood harm, whether that is sexual, emotional, physical or psychological can be and is devastating.
-It can change the way a person views themselves, views others and the world around them with life long effects.
+It can change the way a person views themselves, views others and the world around them with life long impacts.

 It can result in: